 8. Don’t be shy, make an offer!

 If you find office space you like, even if you’re not one hundred percent sure it’s “the one,” don’t waste the time.
 Make an offer.
 Doing so is a non-binding step in the leasing process.
 You can withdraw the offer at any time without penalty, making it a low-risk, proactive move that can yield a high reward.

 Plus, the more offers you make on available office space, the more likely you are to get one, even if it’s not your first choice.
 An unfortunate reality in commercial real estate is that even the most sure-thing deal can fall through at the last minute.
-In which case you want to be ready to move on the next best available office space.
+In which case, you want to be ready to move onto the next best available office space.

-Once you’ve settled on a space, you need to transform it into beautiful, functioning office space.
+Once you’ve settled on a space, you need to transform it into a beautiful, functioning office space.

-In either case, if you don’t have any experience overseeing projects like this, consulting a designer (even in an unofficial capacity, like a friend with good taste and strong DIY sensibility) will help you make more informed decisions during renovations.
+In either case, if you don’t have any experience overseeing projects like this, consulting a designer (even in an unofficial capacity, like a friend with good taste and strong DIY sensibility) will help you make more informed decisions during renovations and layout planning.

-Unlike leases for apartments, commercial leas can take some time to negotiate and close.
-Not much you can do to fast-forward this step.
+Unlike leases for apartments, commercial leases can take some time to negotiate and close.
+There’s not much you can do to fast-forward this step.